seanpm2001/Carbon-Design-System_IBM-Cloud/.github/ISSUE_TEMPLATE/docs-and-guidance-request.md

 - [ ] I have brand new guidance I want to contribute
 - [ ] I have guidance I want to add to an existing page
-- [ ] I request the Cloud PAL team creates this missing guidance
+- [ ] I request the `carbon-for-ibm-cloud` team creates this missing guidance

 **Links to Documentation**